wonderbird/wonderbird.github.io/_posts/2022-05-13-safety-net-for-architecture.md

 Because the `frontend` is the largest subsystem and it shows the most active development, the remaining analyses focus on that subsystem.

+##### Advice: Separate Inter-Module Coupling Analysis from Module-Test Coupling Analysis

+My first analysis of top level module coupling included the `__tests__` folder.
+Code Maat showed only one entry: The degree of coupling between `patients` and `__tests__` is 51 %.

+This is quite expected, because in a project with solid tests, a feature file will always be coupled to the assoicated test to some degree.
+Whether the value of 51 % is good, can be debated.

+What puzzled me first, was the absence of other coupling entries.
+I suspected that the module-test coupling overshadowed inter-module coupling.
+To avoid this confusion, I decided to analyze inter-module coupling separately from module-test.

 ##### Coupling of Top Level Frontend Modules